-1. All exterior lighting fixtures, regardless of design, are subject to ARC approval.
+- 1. All exterior lighting fixtures, regardless of design, are subject to ARC approval.
 Submittals must include fixture and bulb details as the difference between approval and non-approvable may come down to the lightbulb.
-Baffle to light source dimensions must be included.
+Baffle to light source dimensions must be included. - 2.
+Recessed exterior lighting fixtures are not allowed.

-- 2. Recessed exterior lighting fixtures are not allowed. - 3.
-All lighting will be baffled to prevent direct visualization of the light source.
+- 3. All lighting will be baffled to prevent direct visualization of the light source.
 The ARC may not approve lighting fixtures that have been modified or altered from the original manufactured design. - 4.
 All exterior wall lighting shall have a baffle-to-light source relationship that creates a maximum spread of light of 90 degrees from the bottom of the baffle.
 All fixture lenses and bulb covers must maintain the source-to-baffle relationship indicated in the diagrams and examples of the baffle-to-light source relationship calculations below.
 Lighting shall be installed on the inside face of exterior posts where possible. - 5.
-All hooded exterior wall fixture bulbs will be from the white family and no bulb shall be brighter than 450 lumens.
-(Approximately 40 watts incandescent, 6 watts LED, 10 watts CFL).
-The bulb/light color temperature must be 3000 degrees Kelvin or less, which is warm white in color.
-Beach-facing side of house All hooded exterior wall fixtures shall use long wavelength (greater than 560 nm AND absent wavelengths below 560 nm) light sources such as amber, orange, or red LEDs without the use of filters, gels or lenses.
-Television light visible from the exterior of the structure is prohibited.

-Non-beach-facing side of house-All hooded exterior wall fixture bulbs will be from the white family and no bulb shall be brighter than 450 lumens.
+Beach-facing side of house-all hooded exterior wall fixtures shall use long wavelength (greater than 560 nm AND absent wavelengths below 560 nm) light sources such as amber, orange, or red LEDs without the use of filters, gels or lenses.
+Television light visible from the exterior of the structure is prohibited. - Non-beach-facing side of house-all hooded exterior wall fixture bulbs will be from the white family and no bulb shall be brighter than 450 lumens.
 (Approximately 40 watts incandescent, 6 watts LED, 10 watts CFL).
 The bulb/light color temperature must be 3000 degrees Kelvin or less, which is warm white in color OR use long wavelength (greater than 560 nm AND absent wavelengths below 560 nm) light sources such as amber, orange or red LEDs without the use of filters, gels or lenses.